Lambeau Field: Hockey

-Following the success of the "Cold War", collegiate ice hockey game held in 2001 at Michigan State's Spartan Stadium, hockey teams from Wisconsin and Ohio State met in the Frozen Tundra Hockey Classic, an outdoor game played on a temporary rink inside the stadium on February 11, 2006.
+Following the success of the "Cold War", a collegiate ice hockey game held in 2001 at Michigan State's Spartan Stadium, the Wisconsin and Ohio State men's hockey teams met in the Frozen Tundra Hockey Classic, an outdoor game played on a temporary rink inside the stadium on February 11, 2006.
 The Badgers defeated the Buckeyes 4–2 before a capacity crowd of 40,890.
 There were some problems as the ice began to crack during play, but overall it was a success, ending with the Badgers doing the Lambeau Leap following their victory.

+On February 20, 2027, 21 years after its first hockey game, Lambeau Field will host the Frozen Tundra Faceoff, featuring a doubleheader between the Wisconsin and Michigan men's teams and Wisconsin and Ohio State women's teams.

 Snowmobile racing

 In 2004 a snowmobile racing event was held in the parking lot due to a lack of snow.
 In 2005 the snowmobile racing event took place over the grass, with the right amount of snow cover.

 Concerts

 Due to the small size of the surrounding population, not many concerts are held at Lambeau Field because the primary use of the stadium is football.
 The Lambeau Field lease between the city of Green Bay and the Packers allows for one non-football event a month between February and June, with the Packers having veto power.